fanfanman/CMS-GravitonSearch/README.md

 - Scale(36300\*XSec), which is luminosity \* cross section
 - Scale(1/BinWidth), so the height of histograms will not change with bin width (only in raw data plotting)
 2. Current focus is placed on dielectron channel
-3. There's a no-match in low pt histograms, need to check later!!
+3. There's a no-match in low pt histograms, need to check later!
 4. Systematic errors in datacards only consist of luminosity, need to add more later!

+### Update Oct 20th
+- Updated raw data plotting to include both constructive and destructive
+- Updated limit measurement for either constructive or destructive
+- Current signal = (ADD+DY) - DY, not including interference term